-1-Cartilage

-2- Bone

-3-Blood

-1- Cartilage Is a special form of c.t. in which the extracellular matrix has a firm consistency.
-The main function of cartilage is to support soft tissues.
-Being smooth surfaced and resilient, it provides a shock-absorbing and sliding area for joints.
+- 1-Cartilage 2- Bone 3-Blood - 1- Cartilage Is a special form of connective tissue in which the extracellular matrix has a firm consistency.
+The main functions of cartilage are to 1-support soft tissues.
+Being smooth surfaced and resilient, 2- it provides a shock-absorbing and 3- sliding area for joints.

-Cartilage is also essential for the development and growth of long bones both before and after birth.
-Cartilage consists of cells (chondrocytes) and an extensive extracellular matrix composed of fibers and ground substance.
+Cartilage is also 4- essential for the development and growth of long bones both before and after birth.
+Cartilage consists of cells called (chondrocytes) and an extensive extracellular matrix composed of fibers and ground substance.